Futuna-Aniwa language: Articles

 Te can, however, be used as a demonstrative on its own.
 It is the only article with which this can occur.
 In this case, te comes after the noun, which is typical of demonstratives but untypical of articles.
-It's used in this manner as an emphatic article.
+It is used in this manner as an emphatic article.

 According to Dougherty, pe can also be used in the article position to specify an unmentioned referent.
 It is often used when making an example, not dissimilar to English like in a phrase like that or like this.